How To Reverse Food AllergiesUpdated: January 19, 2018 Natural Remedies

 These foods include:

 - All grains and any food that contains them.
-This includes wheat, rye, rice, corn, oats, amaranth, kamut, spelt, barley, buckwheat, millet, teff, triticale, bulgar, tapioca, quinoa and any others.
+This includes wheat, rye, einkorn, rice, corn, oats, amaranth, kamut, spelt, barley, millet, teff, triticale, bulgur, quinoa and any others.
+Buckwheat, a pseudo-grain, is also not allowed.

-- Starchy vegetables like white and sweet potatoes, parsnip, arrowroot and taro.
+- Starchy vegetables like white and sweet potatoes, tapioca, manioc, parsnip, arrowroot and taro.

 - Starchy beans and peas must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.